 Christmas all-you-can-eat buffet

 Christmas is a time of feast!
 Many restaurants in Iceland offer a Christmas buffet where you’ll find true Icelandic delicacies (no shark or sheep testicles this time!) both in superb cold dishes and entrees, steaks and desserts.
 Many companies and colleagues enjoy these buffets together, as well as families and friends.
+If you want me to namedrop a few restaurants for Christmas buffets I’d recommend Múlaberg at Hótel KEA, RUB23 and Aurora restaurant at Icelandair Hotel Akureyri.
+Bookings usually open in October and the buffets are in november through the middle of December.

 The Christmas garden